RunestoneInteractive/runestoneinteractive.github.io/source/directives/activecode.rst

     Each entry must be the unique_id of a :doc:`datafile` directive.

 enabledownload
-    ``Boolean``. allow textfield contents to be downloaded to local file
+    ``Boolean``.
+Allow textfield contents to be downloaded to local file

 hidecode
     ``Boolean``.
 Make the ``activecode`` editor initially hidden,